 There’s nothing more frustrating.
 You start asking yourself questions like “What did I do wrong?”
 And there’s nothing that will sap your morale more.

-To understand what is happening and why your IBS is getting worse, you need to understand how IBS really works.
+Why does IBS get worse over time?
+To understand what is happening, you need to understand how IBS really works.

 IBS works like this